vh232/nc-news/README.md

 [View the deployed version here](https://nc-news-vh232.netlify.app)

-It makes asynchronous API calls to the server I built during my back-end project which can be found here on github and hosted [here](https://nc-be-project.onrender.com).
+It makes asynchronous API calls to the server I built during my back-end project which can be found [here](https://github.com/vh232/NC-be-project). on github and hosted [here](https://nc-be-project.onrender.com).

 ## Getting Started